Our mission is to help fellows become first-rate child and adolescent psychiatrists who dedicate their careers as leaders in this field.

 Tracking your progress

 Evaluations are completed after each rotation by the rotation director and then yearly by supervisors.
-The training director gathers this information and provides feedback to each trainee twice a year.
+The training directors gather this information and provide feedback to each trainee twice a year.
 In addition, trainees take the Psychiatry Resident-In-Training Examination (PRITE) for adults and children.
+Each trainee also self-assesses their progress on the CAP Milestones every six months.